Myanmar Army: Armoured Operations Command (AROC)

 Armoured Operations Commands (AROC) are equivalent to Independent armoured divisions in western terms.
 Currently there are 5 Armoured Operations Commands under Directorate of Armoured Corps in the Tatmadaw order of battle.
 Tatmadaw planned to establish an AROC each in 7 Regional Military Commands.
 Typical armoured divisions in the Myanmar Army are composed of Headquarters, Three Armored Tactical Operations Command – each with one mechanised infantry battalion equipped with 44 BMP-1 or MAV-1 Infantry Fighting Vehicles, Two Tank Battalions equipped with 44 main battle tanks each, one armoured reconnaissance battalion equipped with 32 Type-63A Amphibious Light Tanks, one field artillery battalion and a support battalion.
 The support battalion is composed of an engineer squadron, two logistic squadrons, and a signal company.

 The Myanmar Army acquired about 150 refurbished EE-9 Cascavel armoured cars from an Israeli firm in 2005.
 Classified in the army's service as a light tank, the Cascavel is currently deployed in the eastern Shan State and triangle regions near the Thai border.

-Office of the Chief of Air Defence
+Office of the Chief of Air Defence (Myanmar Air Defence Artillery)

 The Office of the chief of Air Defence (လေကြောင်းရန်ကာကွယ်ရေးတပ်ဖွဲ့အရာရှိချုပ်ရုံး) is one of the major branches of Tatmadaw.
 It was established as the Air Defence Command in 1997, but was not fully operational until late 1999.
 It was renamed the Bureau of Air Defence in the early 2000s.
 In early 2000, Tatmadaw established the Myanmar Integrated Air Defence System (MIADS) (မြန်မာ့အလွှာစုံပေါင်းစပ်လေကြောင်းရန်ကာကွယ်ရေးစနစ်) with help from Russia and China.
 It is a tri-service bureau with units from all three branches of the armed forces.
-All air defence assets except anti-aircraft artillery are integrated into MIADS.
+All air defence assets except the Army's anti-aircraft artillery battalions are integrated into the MIADS.